Grieg Seafood ASA

 Monitoring & Discosure

 The company conducts third-party human rights audits of its largest European transportation suppliers.
-However, it needs to be clarified how many suppliers this includes.
-Furthermore, it is unclear if these audits cover all the selected policy areas relating to discrimination, abuse, child labour and forced labour.
+However, it is unclear how many suppliers are audited and what percentage of the total suppliers this represents, as well as whether these audits cover all relevant policy areas.

 1.68/2